 Mercedes is the king of conjuring up niches from nowhere.
 It did it with the CLS four-door coupe back in 2004, and now the CLS Shooting Brake is performing a similar trick.
 Rivals include the BMW 5 Series Touring and Jaguar XF Sportbrake, but in reality there’s nothing quite like it on the market.
-Beneath the swooping bodywork is a boot that’s roughly on a par with the 5 Series Touring, but smaller than its distant relative, the cheaper E-Class Estate.
+Beneath the swooping bodywork is a boot that’s larger than a 5 Series Touring's, but smaller than its distant relative, the cheaper E-Class Estate.

 Our choice: CLS 350 CDI Shooting Brake

 Compared to the BMW 6 Series Gran Coupe, the CLS coupe places more of a premium on refinement and effortless progress than driving dynamics, and it’s a similar story with the Shooting Brake.